Is Crypto DCA Worth It in 2026?

 Short answer: Yes, crypto DCA can make sense in 2026.
-But only if you keep it small, stay consistent, and avoid treating it like a shortcut to getting rich.
+But only if you keep it small, stay consistent, and avoid treating it like a shortcut to instant wealth.

 What is different in 2026?